ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-03-29-multivariate_linear_regression.md

 ## [1] 3.244767e-10
 {% endhighlight %}

-Ok so they differ by a pretty small amount.
+So they differ by a pretty small amount.
 Try the comparison more sensibly:

 {% highlight r %}